-Another common question for juvenile crimes in St. Louis and St. Charles Counties is whether your son or daughter should talk to the police, especially if they are under investigation.
+Another common question for juvenile crimes is whether your son or daughter should talk to the police, especially if they are under investigation.

 A St. Louis Juvenile Attorney with More Experience.

-The St. Louis Juvenile Lawyers at Krupp Law Firm are some of the most experienced in the area.
+Our Juvenile Crime Lawyers are some of the most experienced in the area.
 While acting as a prosecutor, Ryan J. Krupp was involved in at least hundreds of juvenile cases and has been involved in virtual every aspect of a juvenile case with success in trials, negotiations and hearings where it would be determined if a juvenile would be tried as an adult.
-No juvenile crime is too big for the Krupp Law Firm.
+No juvenile crime is too big for our attorneys.

-We understand the fear and frustration that goes along with a juvenile charge.
+We understand the fear and frustration that goes along with a juvenile criminal charge.

 We are experienced and successful but also patient, caring and understanding.

-If your son or daughter is charged with a juvenile crime in St. Louis or St. Charles County contact the juvenile lawyers at the Krupp Law Firm to protect their rights.
+If your son or daughter is charged with a juvenile crime in St. Louis or St. Charles County contact Krupp Law Firm to protect their rights.